jcqnly/Lab04_Tic_Tac_Toe/README.md

 # Lab04 Tic Tac Toe
-Tic Tac Toe game implementing the concepts of C# classes and Objects
+Tic Tac Toe implements the concepts of C# classes and objects

 ## Dependencies
 This game runs on .NET Core 2.1, which can be downloaded [here](https://www.microsoft.com/net/download/macos).